evodevo/quotes_api/doc/task_devops4.md

 **Task:** Set up continuous integration
 **Assigned to:** DevOps
-**Estimate:** 1 - 3h
+**Estimate:** 8 - 12h
-**Description:** The goal is to set up continuous integration and deployment server for the Quotes API project that would run configured pipelines either manually or automatically.
+**Description:** The goal is to set up continuous integration and delivery server for the Quotes API project that would run configured pipelines either manually or automatically.

-It should be able to perform the following actions for the Quotes API project:
-- Run builds and deployments either manually or automatically on source code updates
+Create the following CI/CD pipelines:
+- **feature:** Build and test the new feature before it is integrated into master.
+  - Created automatically for Pull Requests to master branch
+  - Triggered by source commits to feature branch
+  - Stages: build, test
+- **dev:** Build and test a new project version from master on every commit, store produced artifact in the artifact repository.
+  - Triggered by source commits to master branch
+  - Stages: build, test, deploy to dev server
+- **qa:** Deploy the selected build from the artifact repository to the QA server
+  - Triggered manually by the QA
+  - Stages: deploy selected artifact to QA server
+- **production:** Make a production build, store produced artifact in the artifact repository.
+  - Created automatically for every release branch
+  - Triggered by source commits to the release branch
+  - Stages: build, test, deploy to staging server, deploy to production after manual approval

+The CI/CD pipelines should have one or more of the following stages:
+- **Build:** After a successful build, the produced artifact should be stored in the repository where it can be accessed by other stages.
+This stage should perform the following steps:
+  - Check out source code from the repository.
+  - Install dependencies, compile assets (if any).
-- Run phpspec unit tests
+  - Run phpspec unit tests.
-- Generate test coverage report
+  - Generate code coverage report.
+If code coverage is below the selected threshold the build fails.
+  - Perform static code analysis (checks if coding standards are met, generates code metrics, checks for security vulnerabilities).
-- Run Behat functional tests
+- **Test:** Run Behat acceptance tests suite on the previously built package.
-- Deploy to development server (either manually or automatically on successful build)
+- **Deploy:** Deploy the previously built package to the specified environment.
+All deployments must be zero-downtime.
-- Send Slack notifications on successful or failed builds
+- Send Slack notification about the build status
-- Rollback deployments